Pat992/sigma-bot-teams/README.md

-Using OpenAI and the Microsoft Graph API you can now let the AI talk to others.
+Using OpenAI and the Microsoft Graph API for Microsoft Teams you can now let the AI talk to others.